camunda/camunda-docs/versioned_docs/version-8.1/apis-tools/grpc.md

 :::

 :::note
-Start instructions have the same [limitations as the process instance modification](/components/concepts/process-instance-modification/#limitations).
+Start instructions have the same [limitations as the process instance modification](/components/concepts/process-instance-modification/#limitations), e.g., it is not possible to start an element in a multi-instance subprocess.
 :::

 #### Input: `CreateProcessInstanceRequest`